Dependence of the Black-body Force on Spacetime Geometry and Topology: Correction to the black-body potential due to the spherical sources

-In this section we examine the influence of both spacetime local geometry and topology of spherical sources on the BBF potential, by analyzing the cases of a massive body and the global monopole.
+In this section we examine the influence of both spacetime local geometry and topology of spherical sources on the black-body potential, by analyzing the cases of a massive body and the global monopole.